What you'll learn

 - Description of 19th century London life

 In 1854, a cholera epidemic swept through the London neighborhood of Soho.
-In the course of about three weeks, over 600 people died.
-This incident was, tragically, not unusual in London or the rest of the 19th century world as a whole.
+In about three weeks, over 600 people died.
+This incident was, tragically, not unusual in London or the rest of the 19th-century world as a whole.
 The scourge of cholera seemed unstoppable and, even worse, unpredictable.
-But one doctor -- ignored by the scientific community at large -- set out to prove that he knew how cholera was spread.
+But one doctor — ignored by the scientific community at large — set out to prove that he knew how cholera was spread.

-Join us for this one-week, immersive learning experience.
-We will explore John Snow’s London, from the streets of Soho to the dataset that helped create the map that changed our understanding of cholera and epidemiology forever.
+Join us for this one-week, immersive learning experience where we explore John Snow’s London, from the streets of Soho to the dataset that helped create the map that changed our understanding of cholera and epidemiology forever.